3551051t/mycode/README.md

 # mycode (Project Title)

-I want to lear how to version control project with git.
+I want to learn how to version control project with git.

 ## Getting Started